Aniruddhakhedkar/Descriptive_Statistical_Analysis_for_Universal_Bank_Personal_Loan_Modelling_Dataset/README.md

 8. To plot the outliers present in dataset to showcase to the stakeholders.

-9. Find the decile values of the variable ‘Income’ in the dataset.
+9. Find the decile values of the variable ‘Income’ in the dataset

 10. Calculate the IQR of all the variables which are quantitative and continuous.